syncfusion-content/uwp-docs/uwp/sfrangeslider/Intermediate-Value-Functionality.md

 ---
 layout: post
-title: Deals with Intermediate value options of Syncfusion SfRangeSlider control for UWP
+title: Deals with Intermediate value for RangeSlider widget for Syncfusion UWP
 description: Explains about Intermediate value options of SfRangeSlider control for UWP
 platform: uwp
 control: SfRange Slider